fenago/katacoda-scenarios/apache-kafka/apache-kafka-message-validation/steps/4/text.md

+**Note:** Final code was already cloned from github for this scenario.
+You can just understand the application design and run it using the instructions.

-So, let's proceed with the first step.
-Build a Kafka worker that reads individual raw messages from the  input-messagestopic.
+Let's proceed with the first step.
+Build a Kafka worker that reads individual raw messages from the input-messages topic.
 We say in the Kafka jargon that a consumer is needed.
 If you recall, in the first chapter we built a command-line producer to write events to a topic and a command-line consumer to read the events from that topic.
 Now, we will code the same consumer in Java.

 For our project, a consumer is a Java interface that contains all of the necessary behavior for all classes that implement consumers.

-Create a file called `Consumer.java` in the src/main/java/monedero/directory with the content of Listing 2.4:
+Create a file called `Consumer.java` in the src/main/java/monedero/directory:

 ```
 package monedero;